xByMilow/GhostFiles/README.md

 ## 🔐 Features

 - ✅ End-to-end encryption (AES-GCM) in the browser
-- 🢨 Files are securely overwritten and auto-deleted after 7 days
+- 🢨 Files are auto deleted after 7 days
-- 📉 Built-in rate limiting and abuse protection
-- 🔎 Zero-knowledge architecture – the server never sees your data
+- 🔎 Zero-knowledge architecture the server never sees your data

 ---